luciana-lab/sports_cli/README.md

 # Sports CLI

-In this application, the user can interact by choosing the location to see the sports list available in the city selected.
-The user can also choose a sport in the list to see more information.
+In this application, the user can interact with it by choosing a city in Canada to see a list of sports available in that location.
+After the list shows up, the user can also choose a sport to see its description.

 **About The User**